Connexus Credit Union Review

 Connexus has been named one of the best credit unions around by multiple outlets in recent years.

-When you take into account its low fee schedule, competitive rates, and first-rate mobile platform, this shouldn’t come as a surprise.
+Considering its low fee schedule, competitive rates, and first-rate mobile platform, this shouldn’t come as a surprise.

 Whether or not you choose Connexus as your new financial partner, now you know what to expect as you move forward.